ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 :::tip Metadata schemas

-For documenting indicators/time series and their databases, NADA makes use of two metadata schemas developed by the World Bank Development Data Group (one for documenting the time series/indicators, the other one to document the database (if any) they belong to.
+For documenting indicators/time series and their databases, NADA makes use of two metadata schemas developed by the World Bank Development Data Group: one for documenting the time series/indicators, the other one to document the database (if any) they belong to.

 The documentation of the time series metadata schema is available at https://ihsn.github.io/nada-api-redoc/catalog-admin/#operation/createTimeSeries.
 The documentation of the database metadata schema is available at https://ihsn.github.io/nada-api-redoc/catalog-admin/#operation/createTimeseriesDB.
 A Schema Guide is also available, which provides more detailed information on the structure, content, and use of the metadata standards and schemas.
 :::